-Aim for eight hours of sleep per night.
+Aim for 8 hours of sleep per night.
 Try to get into a healthy sleeping routine.

 You may also find it helpful to speak to a professional about what you’re going through.
 A general practitioner may be able to refer you to a therapist or other specialist.

 They can assess your symptoms and help develop a clinical treatment plan tailored to your needs.
-This may include traditional options, such as medication and therapy, or alternative measures, such as acupuncture.
+This may include various options, such as medication and therapy.

-Finding the right treatment for you may take some time, so be open with your provider about what is and isn’t working.
-Your provider will work with you to find the best option.
+Finding the right treatment for you may take some time, so be open with your doctor or healthcare professional about what is and isn’t working.
+They’ll work with you to find the best option.